cran/tidygenomics/README.md

 #### genome_join

 Classical join function based on the overlap of the interval.
-Implemented and mainted in the [fuzzyjoin](https://github.com/dgrtwo/fuzzyjoin) package and documented here only for completeness.
+Implemented and maintained in the [fuzzyjoin](https://github.com/dgrtwo/fuzzyjoin) package and documented here only for completeness.

 <img src="vignettes/resources/genome_join_docu.png" alt="genome_join" style="width: 100%;"/>